CALL TODAY!

 Beginner’s Guide to Installing a Bulb Socket

-If done correctly, installing a bulb socket is a snap.
-When most people think of maintaining light fixtures, they typically consider the wiring and the decorative elements.
-But the bulb socket is an important component.
-It provides the final electrical connection with the light bulb and, like all other electrical parts, is prone to wear over time.
+The bulb socket is an important component that provides the final electrical connection with the light bulb.
+Like all other electrical parts, the bulb socket is prone to wear over time.
 A poor connection can cause the socket to overheat or short out.
+If a light bulb in a particular socket needs to be replaced often, that indicates either internal power surges or a faulty bulb socket.

-Steps to Installing a Bulb Socket
+10 Steps for How to Install a Light Bulb Socket

-1. Tools and Materials
+1. Gather Tools and Materials

 • Screwdrivers